Learn under what circumstances Cloudflare displays a Captcha or a Managed Challenge to a visitor and how to resolve such issues.

 When Cloudflare evaluates a cf_clearance cookie, a few extra minutes are included to account for clock skew.
 For XmlHTTP requests, an extra hour is added to the validation time to prevent breaking XmlHTTP requests for pages that set short lifetimes.

-Challenge Passage controls the cf_clearance cookie and is managed via the Settings tab of the Cloudflare Firewall app.
+Challenge Passage controls the cf_clearance cookie and is managed in Security > Settings.
 A visitor is issued a new challenge when the configured Challenge Passage time expires.

-The Challenge Passage does not apply to challenges issued by the Web Application Firewall (WAF).
-Also, Challenge Passage does not apply to Rate Limiting unless the rate limit is configured to issue a challenge.
+The Challenge Passage does not apply to challenges issued by WAF managed rules.
+Also, Challenge Passage does not apply to rate limiting rules unless the rate limit is configured to issue a challenge.